deathworlders/online/content/book/deathworlders/chapter-21-dragon-dreams.md

 "Then I’m in."
 ___

-"This, uh... this could get awkward..."
+"This, uh...this could get awkward..."

 Allison paused as they were about to open the door to the common room.
 "Are you okay?"